-Please join us in congratulating Laura Bunyan, J. Peter Gogarten, and Samantha Lawrence on their selection as this year’s Mentorship Excellence Award recipients.
-As we are only able to celebrate the 2020 Mentorship Excellence Awards virtually this spring, we look forward to presenting the awards in person later this year during the Fall Frontiers in Undergraduate Research Poster Exhibition on Thursday, October 29, 2020.
+Please join us in congratulating Bradley Wright, Beth Lawrence, and Jessica Gutiérrez on their selection as this year’s Mentorship Excellence Award recipients.
+As we are only able to celebrate the 2021 Mentorship Excellence Awards virtually this spring, we look forward to presenting the awards in person later this year during the Fall Frontiers in Undergraduate Research Poster Exhibition in October 2021.

-Professor Bunyan was nominated by Jenifer Gaitan ’21 (CLAS).
-The following text is excerpted from Jenifer’s nomination.
+Professor Wright was nominated by Nidhi Nair ’23 (CLAS) and Irene Soteriou ’23 (CLAS).
+The following text is excerpted from Irene’s nomination.

-Professor Gogarten was nominated by Marlene Abouaassi ’20 (CLAS).
-The following text is excerpted from Marlene’s nomination.
+Professor Lawrence was nominated by Drew Tienken ’22 (CLAS).
+The following text is excerpted from Drew’s nomination.

-Samantha was nominated by Jessica Gagnon ’20 (CLAS).
-The following text is excerpted from Jessica’s nomination.
+Jessica was nominated by Mahima Mehta ’22 (CLAS).
+The following text is excerpted from Mahima’s nomination.

 To put it simply, if it were not for Jessica, I would not have found the right research lab for me – nor would I have the opportunities that come with being in a research lab.
 As a sophomore, I was interested in research but had no idea how I could go about getting involved because I was unaware of the process.
 Jessica took the time to have multiple meetings with me where she helped me find professors that were conducting research and better understand the work they did.
 She even went as far as teaching me how to write an email to reach out to professors and how to conduct a strong interview with them.
 With her help, I was able to join Dr. Sarah Knutie’s research lab, a lab where she is also a member.